-How to Identify Good-Fit Colleges (Beyond the Obvious Criteria)
+How to Identify Deep-Fit Colleges (Beyond the Obvious Criteria)

 A successful college search process is one in which a student feels proud of the applications that they’ve made and has options that they are excited about which match their needs based on their research.
 A balanced list – one that includes low-, medium- and high-chance of admission schools – of good-fit colleges is key to a successful college search process for all students, whatever their major.

-Once you’ve identified schools that meet your general criteria (location, size, academic programs, etc.), what else should you be thinking about to determine if a school is a good fit?
+Once you’ve identified schools that meet your general criteria (location, size, academic programs, etc.), what else should you be thinking about to determine if a school is a Deep-Fit?

 Consider the results of a 2015 study of approximately 30,000 individuals by Gallup-Purdue Index.
 Researchers identified six college undergraduate experiences linked to life preparedness and success: